Amphia Hospital Car Park

 Thematically, the architecture is in line with the hospital, but the use of a light, industrial shell creates a clear difference in functionality.
 Variations in transparency create different views from different perspectives.
 Although the facade may look complex, it is built up out of a single triangular element.
 This element is mirrored at key places in the facade to demarcate the entrances and exits.
 The structure of the facade requires natural ventilation only.

-programme multi-storey car park for 900 cars
+Five-storey car park with space for 900 cars

-project team Jarno Nillesen, Martijn Akkerman, Joris Alofs, Vincent de Gouw, Mike Heemrood, Ruud Hilderink, Geert Jan van der Rakt, Dion Sparnaaij
+Jarno Nillesen, Martijn Akkerman, Joris Alofs, Vincent de Gouw, Mike Heemrood, Ruud Hilderink, Geert Jan van der Rakt, Dion Sparnaaij